ubermag/ubermag.github.io/index.md

 Ubermag is a part of the Horizon 2020 European Research Infrastructure [OpenDreamKit](http://opendreamkit.org) project (Project ID 676541).
 This work was supported by the Fonds Wetenschappelijk Onderzoek (FWO-Vlaanderen) through Project No. G098917N (Jeroen Mulkers) and with a postdoctoral fellowship (Jonathan Leliaert).

-## History

-The project was initially called J-OOMMF (for Jupyter OOMMF).
-It was renamed "Ubermag" when the mumax³ integration started.